 4 Jagruti 30.0 Sorry!!
 Failed

-This is how we can use SQLite Case statement in our Select or Update statements based on our requirements.
+This is how we can use the SQLite Case statement in our Select or Update statements based on our requirements.